A non-conservative Harris ergodic theorem: Introduction

 More generally, our work is motivated by the study of structured populations and varying environment.
 The conditions are well adapted to complex trait spaces for populations, including discrete and continuous components: space, age, phenotype, genotype, size, etc., see Section~\ref{sec:applications} and {\it e.g.} \cite{BCG17, BDMT, CloezGabriel, marguet17}.
 The contraction with explicit bounds allows relevant compositions appearing when parameters of the population dynamic vary along time.
 Such a method has already been exploited in \cite{BCG17} for the analysis of PDEs in varying environment in the case of uniform exponential convergence.
 Several models need the more general framework considered in this paper.
 Indeed, the typical trait does not come back in compact sets in a bounded time for models like growth-fragmentation and mutation-selection. \\

-{\bf Outline of the paper.} We stress that the paper is self-contained.
-It is structured as follows.
-In Section~\ref{mainetpastweedie}, we gather the assumptions, the necessary and sufficient condition in weighted total variation distance and useful sufficient conditions.
-In Section~\ref{sect:auxiliaire}, we consider the conservative embedded propagator and we establish its contraction property.
-We present in Section~\ref{sec:eigenelements} our results on the existence and the estimations of the eigenelements and in Section~\ref{sec:uniformexpoconv} complementary convergence estimates.
+{\bf Outline of the paper.} \pg{The main result of the paper, Theorem~\ref{V-contraction}, is stated in Section~\ref{mainetpastweedie}, and its proof is given at the end of Section~\ref{sec:proofs}.
+Useful sufficient conditions are proposed in Section~\ref{ssec:generator}.} In Section~\ref{sect:auxiliaire}, we consider the conservative embedded propagator and we establish its contraction property.
+We present in Section~\ref{sec:eigenelements} our results on the existence of the eigenelements and our quantitative estimates.
 Section~\ref{sec:proofs} contains the proofs of these statements.
 Section~\ref{sec:applications} is devoted to applications: the random walk on integers absorbed at $0$ and the growth-fragmentation equation.
-We finally mention briefly some additional results and perspectives, including the discrete time framework and the reducible case.
+We finally briefly mention some additional results and perspectives, including the discrete time framework and the reducible case.